Granjow/semaphore-promise/README.md

 ### `acquire() : Promise<() => void>`

 Resolves as soon as a semaphore could be acquired.
+Waiting callers are treated in FIFO order.

 Returns a *release* function which is needed to `release()` the semaphore again.